-There is clear guidance that in the case of GBS colonisation antibiotics should be commenced.7 There is less clear consensus for the administration of prophylactic antibiotics in women without proven GBS.
-It has been shown that as time passes from the ROM, the risk of chorioamnionitis and endomyometritis increases8 as does neonatal septicaemia.9 Morbidity due to chorioamnionitis increases significantly after 12 hours since ROM.8
+There is clear guidance that in the case of GBS colonisation antibiotics should be commenced.
+There is less clear consensus for the administration of prophylactic antibiotics in women without proven GBS.
+It has been shown that as time passes from the ROM, the risk of chorioamnionitis and endomyometritis increases as does neonatal septicaemia.
+Morbidity due to chorioamnionitis increases significantly after 12 hours since ROM.

-Q "A 22-year-old nulliparous woman presents to your hospital with ruptured membranes for 12 hours at 39+5 gestation, but not in labour.
-What is the best approach to managing this patient, especially in terms of antibiotics?"
+A 22-year-old nulliparous woman presents to your hospital with ruptured membranes for 12 hours at 39+5 gestation, but not in labour.

+What is the best approach to managing this patient, especially in terms of antibiotics?'

-Dr Ann Formaz-Preston MBBS BSc Resident Medical Officer Royal North Shore Hospital, Sydney
+Dr Ann Formaz-Preston MBBS BSc Resident Medical Officer Royal North Shore Hospital, Sydney a

-Prof Jonathan Morris AM MB ChB, FRANZCOG, CMFM, PhD Professor of Obstetrics and Gynaecology and Director, Kolling Institute of Medical Research, Northern Clinical School University of Sydney the timing of interventions to augment birth the use of antibiotics.
+Prof Jonathan Morris AM

+MB ChB, FRANZCOG, CMFM, PhD

+Professor of Obstetrics and Gynaecology

+and Director, Kolling Institute of Medical

+Research, Northern Clinical School

+University of Sydney

 Term prelabour rupture of membranes (PROM) occurs in one in 12 pregnancies.
-Spontaneous onset of labour and birth is common following PROM, with reported rates of 70 per cent, 85 per cent and 95 per cent at within 24 hours, 48 hours and 96 hours, respectively.^{1,2}
+Spontaneous onset of labour and birth is common following PROM, with reported rates of 70 per cent, 85 per cent and 95 per cent at within 24 hours, 48 hours and 96 hours, respectively.